 As the Plymouth Playhouse enters it’s 40’s, it remains dedicated to fostering new Off-Broadway style American musical comedies with many new ideas and titles to come.

 All seats are reserved so seating location is the best-available at the time of purchase.
 Special seating requests (such as wheelchair or aisle seats), discount deals and Stay & Play packages must be mentioned when the tickets are ordered.
 Gift Certificates, complimentary vouchers and Stay & Play packages require ticket reservations and must be guaranteed by credit card.
 All sales are final; no refunds or cancellations allowed.
 As weather and other emergencies do arise, please call the Box Office as soon as possible to let us know your situation (rescheduling fees may apply).

-The Plymouth Playhouse Box Office is located inside the front door of the Best Western Kelly Inn lobby.
+The Plymouth Playhouse Box Office is located inside the front door of the hotel lobby.
 Tickets ordered by phone are held for pick-up at the Box Office window.